-The frightful connection between AKC, HSUS, PAWS, USDA, NAIS (Federal Animal ID System) GPS, microchips, Digital Angel, and Senators Fred Thompson & Rick Santorum.
-Tying this knot is as easy as petting your dog.
+The frightful connection between AKC, HSUS, PAWS, USDA, NAIS, GPS, microchips, Digital Angel, and Senators Fred Thompson & Rick Santorum.

 Barbara J. Andrews, Editor-In-Chief

-Before I tell you something you won't believe, let me give you a little background.
-PAWS (Pet Animal Welfare Statute, ref #1) set the stage on new legislation which like most, is profit-driven.
-Like PAWS, defeating NAIS will take a lot of education and initiative from animal owners.
+I'll try to make tying this knot as easy as petting your dog.
+First, a little background.
+PAWS (Pet Animal Welfare Statute, ref #1) set the stage on new legislation that set the dog fancy on its ear.
+Now in addition to unraveling PAWS, we are faced with defeating NAIS (National Animal Identification System).
 First, one has to unsnarl the tangled threads of politics that involve AKC and its interest in the microchip industry, Digital Angel and politicians like Senator Rick Santorum (R-PA) and Senator Fred Thompson (R-TN)

 Connect the dots, call 'em knots, call it a genuine, real-life conspiracy.
 Whatever.
-Read, verify, then send to friends!
+Read, verify, then share with friends!

-Can you imagine the networks ignoring a law that means tracking every food animal, even a chicken raised for the family’s own consumption?
-Secrecy surrounding the NAIS, the National Animal Identification System, has finally sprung a leak but has yet to reach the public.
+Can you imagine the news networks ignoring a law that means tracking every food animal, even a chicken raised for the family’s own consumption?
+Secrecy surrounding the NAIS has finally sprung a leak but has yet to reach the public.
 Read on and understand why its been suppressed by the media.
-Do you know anyone else who knows what you're about to learn?
 Were it not for the Shannons and Mary Zanoni, Ph.D.
 (Cornell), J.D.
-(Yale) firstname.lastname@example.org TheDogPress would not have known either.
+(Yale) TheDogPress would not have known either.

 Bill O’Reilly, where are you?
 Did you know that every piece of property on which resides a food animal must be registered in Big Brother’s database and trackable with an RFID microchip?
-Did you know that detailed information about the property owner will be part of that database?
+Did you know that detailed Radio Frequency I.D. information about the property owner will be part of that database?

-Sean Hannity, the guy who broke the figures on the Gulf Coast cleanup needs to know NAIS forebodes even more staggering costs, only part of which is the massive tracking database.
+Sean Hannity, the guy who broke figures on the Gulf Coast cleanup needs to know NAIS forebodes even more staggering costs, only part of which is the massive tracking database.
 The database is to be “privatized” i.e. run by someone other than the government.
-Who will get the NAIS contract?
+Who will get that contract?

-NAIS costs to be recouped by selling private information.
+NAIS and microchipping costs to be recouped by selling private information.
 Some lucky company will make a fortune selling information about the premises owner and their habits!
-The system will record where and for how the horse, cow, pig, or chicken is sold.
+The implanted microchip system will record where and for how much the horse, cow, pig, or chicken is sold.

 Why has this been kept so hush-hush?
 Why hasn’t the secrecy/privacy issue crossed the aisle of political debate?
 Probably for the same reason PAWS never made media news.
 There's plenty of payback to go around.

 PAWS and NAIS connect profiteering politicians through a tenuous but not surprising link.
 You know the old saying, “follow the money.”
-In this case, follow power and egotism, but be prepared; the path to political power is as crowded as Sunday morning jogger routes in Central Park!
+In this case, follow power plays too but be prepared; the path to political power is as crowded as Sunday morning jogger routes in Central Park!

 PAWS, Santorum, GPS connection.
 If you haven’t yet heard of Digital Angel and Senator Rick Santorum, read on.
 Savvy dog people know that the good Senator is the power behind PAWS, still on the table in 2008.
 TheDogPlace called PAWS “the worst threat to dog breeders in history.”